 Totally Wild video explains the REDcycle Program.

 Great for younger children

 how much soft plastic has RED Group collected?

-- That's over 263 million pieces of plastic that'll never end up in landfill, on our beaches or in our waterways.
+- That’s over 2150 tonnes of soft plastic that will never end up in landfill, on our beaches or in our waterways